qingyanyang/qingyanyang/README.md

 ## Hi there, I'm Chelsea Yang👋
-## Actively seeking opportunities to start my career.
+## Actively seeking opportunities to continue my career.

 - 🌱 I’m currently learning C# and .NET to prepare for job opportunities in the upcoming new year.